 field to rejuvenate oil production and permanently store anthropogenic CO2 deep underground.
 Learn More >>

 ||The PCOR Partnership is adding value to Denbury’s project through additional characterization, monitoring, and modeling.
 This collaborative effort will result

 in a new standard for safe and practical long-term geologic storage of anthropogenic CO2.
 Learn More >>

 Since its 1967 discovery in the Powder River Basin of southeastern Montana, the Bell Creek oil field has produced approximately 133 million barrels (MMbbl) of oil.
 Most of

 that oil was produced by injecting water into the oil-bearing zone to push oil to production wells.
 By 2010, about 38% of the oil was produced and production was dwindling.

 In 2010, Denbury acquired the Bell Creek Field with the intention of rejuvenating the once robust field by switching from water injection to CO2

 site for CO2

-EOR because experience has shown successful primary and secondary oil recovery using water.
-Even more oil recovery is expected using CO2
+EOR because experience has shown successful secondary oil recovery using water.
+Denbury expects to recover approximately 40–50 million

-barrels of incremental oil.
-The rock layers in the field are also ideally suited for carbon storage following the oil recovery process.
+injection.
+The rock layers in the field are also ideally suited for carbon storage following the oil-recovery process.